 What was the last thing you did before booking your movie tickets?
 One in five logged on to Facebook and checked out what their close friends said about the movie, and an even higher 38% found other ways to do the same, suggesting a clear shift in the dynamics of viral marketing.

 Once of the greatest things about social media is that it allows advertisers to target their messages to certain demographics and consumers with identifiable buying habits.
 Initially, this sounds insidious.
 However, targeted advertising is largely a boon for both sides of the sales equation.

-PreneurCast is a business podcast.
+PreneurCast is a marketing + business podcast.
 Each week, author and marketer Pete Williams and digital media producer Dom Goucher discuss entrepreneurship, business, internet...

 Entrepreneurs' Night Out is on in Brisbane for a round of meeting and mingling.
 Share a drink.
 Have a laugh.
 And most importantly, help...

 So, you want to build your business on an established advertising model, huh?
 It can be very expensive to focus on attracting users before you...

 In the wake of the recent Tucson shootings - which saw six dead and 18 injured - WikiLeaks has called for prominent US media personalities to be held accountable for inciting violence.
 In typical balls-out fashion, the activist organisation offered its condolences to the victims of the shooting, while at the same time aligning the incident with its campaign on sister site, PeopleOKWithMurderingAssange.com.

 A whopping 85% of email sent worldwide is spam.
 Plus, personal emails now account for only 14% of inbox email.
 Half of what’s left is made up of opt-in newsletters and deals.
 That’s a lot of marketing emails!
 So, how do you make sure your marketing emails don't end up being classified as spam?